 Project Update - Environmental Studies Ongoing

-Over the past few months, the project team has been completing technical studies related to the environmental analysis for the Dry Creek Greenway Multi-Use Trail Project.
-A public scoping meeting was held in December of last year to solicit comments and feedback on the environmental topics the community feels should be addressed in the Draft Environmental Impact Report (EIR).
-Since the public scoping meeting, the project team has initiated work on the environmental studies.
-This effort consists of conducting environmental surveys and studies to support the EIR's analysis of the proposed project and project alternatives.
+The project team is currently completing technical studies related to the environmental analysis for the Dry Creek Greenway Multi-Use Trail Project.
+A public meeting was held in December of 2014 to gather comments and feedback about the environmental topics the community feels should be addressed in the Draft Environmental Impact Report (EIR).
+Since then, the project team has begun work on the environmental studies.
+This effort includes conducting environmental surveys and studies to support the EIR’s analysis of the proposed project and project alternatives.
 The results of the environmental studies will be summarized in the Draft EIR.
-Depending on the continued progress of the environmental studies, the current schedule anticipates that the Draft EIR would be circulated for review at the beginning of 2015.
-The project team appreciates everyone's continued interest in the project and will provide another update in the fall.
+Depending on the continued progress of the environmental studies, the current schedule anticipates the Draft EIR would be available for review in summer/fall 2016.

 Notice of Preparation Released & Public Scoping Meeting

 In compliance with the California Environmental Quality Act (CEQA), the City of Roseville prepared a Notice of Preparation (NOP) for the project.
 The purpose of the NOP was to notify responsible and trustee agencies, members of the public, and other interested parties that a Draft Environmental Impact Report (DEIR) would be prepared for the Dry Creek Greenway Multi-Use Trail Project, and to solicit feedback on the scope and content of the analysis in the DEIR.
 Potential environmental effects identified in the NOP will be further analyzed in the DEIR.
 The NOP was circulated for a 31-day comment period, beginning November 18, 2013 and ending December 19, 2013.